 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Select a provider that offers various investment choices, administrative services, and staff training.
+- Choose a Plan Provider: Pick a provider that offers a range of investment opportunities, administrative support, and staff training.

 Individual 401(k)

-Also known as a Solo 401(k), this plan is designed to offer the same benefits as a company 401(k), but for individuals who are independent contractors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a additional contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.
+Designed to offer the same benefits as a business 401(k), this plan is also known as a Individual 401(k).
+It is ideal for individuals who are sole proprietors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
-Look for providers with a range of investment options and lower fees.
+- Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
+Search for providers with various investment options and lower fees.

 Profit Sharing Plans